khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES.md

 * **Page caching**: Saving and reusing the output of entire HTML pages to minimize the need for server-side processing on subsequent requests.
 	* Using `HTTP-Caching` => check my repository [Nginx-Notes](https://github.com/khalid-el-masnaoui/Nginx-Notes)
+	* `Nginx FastCGI cache`:  is a caching solution that works with Nginx.
+Nginx FastCGI cache allows you to cache the response of a FastCGI application, such as a PHP, in memory, reducing the number of requests made to the application server as well as drastically reducing response times. (!!for content that is not highly personalized or frequently changing. & not relying on authentication !!)
 ### Concurrency with Asynchronous PHP

 Asynchronous operations allow your code to continue running while waiting for a response from an external resource, such as a database or API.
 This can improve performance by allowing your server to handle more requests at once.